-Every investigation by the Police

-Ombudsman's Office will involve taking a

-statement from the complainant about the

-situation they have complained about.

-Witnesses to incidents will also be

-interviewed.
-We recognise that this can be

-stressful for people who might not be

-used to being formally interviewed.
-It can

-be especially daunting for young or

-vulnerable people.
+Every investigation by the Police Ombudsman's Office will involve taking a statement from the complainant regarding the situation about which they have complained.
+Witnesses to incidents will also be interviewed.
+We recognize that this can be stressful for people who might not be used to formal interviews.
+It can be especially daunting for young and vulnerable people.

-The Police Ombudsman's Office has what is called an "Achieving Best Evidence Suite" which is used for such interviews.
-This allows us to interview young or vulnerable witnesses in comfortable surroundings, while being recorded, with the interviewee's consent, on video and audio as evidence.
+The Police Ombudsman's Office has what is called an "Achieving Best Evidence Suite" that is used for such interviews.
+This allows us to interview young or vulnerable witnesses in comfortable surroundings, while being recorded on audio and video for evidence, with the interviewee's consent.